Danny Bonaduce Pokes Fun At His ‘Partridge Family’ Past with Surprising Cameo On ‘The Kids Are Alright’

 — Mary McCormack (@marycmccormack) March 27, 2019

-Danny Bonaduce’s appearance on The Kids Are Alright was originally supposed to be a surprise, but it didn’t work out that way.
+Bonaduce’s appearance on The Kids Are Alright was originally supposed to be a surprise, but it didn’t work out that way.
 Co-star Michael Cudlitz said spies on the set spilled the guest star news early.

 “Who cares if he ran me over with a golf cart!” ⛳️ #TheKidsAreAlright @TheDoochMan pic.twitter.com/LQJk0IS7bv